AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    *  <!-- from Travis: You can set time to be within X amount of time or after X amount of time (those are the only two options I think, but we can check with Brandon).  -->

-### Delete a node
+### Delete

-The option to delete is available when selecting the following objects on the canvas:
+The option to delete is available for the following objects on the canvas:

 * Individual nodes